Who gets priority?

 You are also likely to be eligible to receive some help and advice from the council’s homelessness department, possibly including some emergency accommodation.
 If you have not already done so, ask to make a homelessness application.

 Priority if you are living in very poor conditions

-You may be entitled to reasonable preference if your home:
+You may be given reasonable preference if your home: